Trash American Style Mr. Tent's Wild Ride Malcolm Tent Mini Mart

 Overall, between my own bias and the poor sound and the weird presentation with all the TV sets and the obvious posing and Joe's apparent pain in the head, I was a bit disappointed by the show.
 Not disappointed enough to miss a chance to meet the band, though.
 The people I went to the show with wanted to get backstage.

 Not really my scene, but whatever.
 There was a whole mob of us outside by the backstage door after the concert.
 We hung out there for a long time and as the evening wore on, the crowd thinned out quite a bit.
-Finally, after quite a wait, this Rasta dude opened the door and said in a thick Jamaican accent "Do you want to meet the Clash?''
+Finally, after a long long wait, this Rasta dude opened the door and said in a thick Jamaican accent "Do you want to meet the Clash?''
 We of course said "YEAH" so he said "Come wit' me" and he led us through the labyrinthine backstage area (where mere mortals are not normally allowed) to the dressing room.... and there they were!

 It was pretty weird for a young kid like myself to suddenly be face to face with the people who I'd just seen on stage in a big theatre- especially Joe and Paul.
-I'd been reading about them and looking at their faces on album covers for years and there they were.
+I'd been reading about them and looking at their faces on album covers and in magazines for years and there they were.
 Just like that.
 In person and only life- sized.

 All of the band members had girls on their arms.
 Joe had one particularly well known Clash groupie as his entertainment for the night (later I found out that it was through her efforts that the whole dinner seat fiasco was put to rest.
-Still later I learned that she was a bit more than a mere groupie, but that's another story for another time).
+Later still I learned that she was a bit more than a mere groupie, but that's another story for another time).
 The new guys especially seemed to be enjoying their female companionship.

 I looked over at Vince White just in time to hear him make a witty remark to one of his chicks.
 "Oh, I see they're letting longhairs in tonight", referring to my shoulder length hair.
-I walked over and asked for an autograph, which made him wince a bit.
+I walked over and asked for an autograph, which made him wince a little.
 Good!

 Then I found myself face to face with Paul Simenon.
 He was very polite.
 I felt a need to talk to him.
 This is how it went: